A Seeker of Elusive Ancestors.

 Have you ever heard the one about how there are only two things that are certain to us?

 The first one being that we are all subject to some form of taxation and the second is that one day we WILL all die.

-And if I’m not in search of a missing ancestor on behalf of a client – I can be poring over the details on a newly discovered (and often indecipherable!) certificate of death or else trawling through parish records in search of a burial entry.
+And if I’m not in search of a missing ancestor or researching another life long lost to history – I will be poring over the details on a newly discovered and often indecipherable certificate of death or trawling through the parish records in search of a burial entry.

 However, if you struggle with the thought of death and have no wish to contemplate – MY world is probably NOT for you!